NVIDIA (NASDAQ:NVDA) Price Target Raised to $850.00

-NVIDIA (NASDAQ:NVDA – Get Free Report) had its price objective boosted by equities researchers at UBS Group from $580.00 to $850.00 in a report released on Tuesday, Briefing.com reports.
-The brokerage currently has a “buy” rating on the computer hardware maker’s stock.
-UBS Group’s price target suggests a potential upside of 16.37% from the stock’s previous close.
+NVIDIA (NASDAQ:NVDA – Free Report) had its target price upped by Piper Sandler from $620.00 to $850.00 in a report issued on Thursday morning, MarketBeat reports.
+Piper Sandler currently has an overweight rating on the computer hardware maker’s stock.

 NVIDIA Stock Performance

-NVIDIA (NASDAQ:NVDA – Get Free Report) last released its quarterly earnings results on Tuesday, November 21st.
-The computer hardware maker reported $4.02 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.03 by $0.99.
-The firm had revenue of $18.12 billion for the quarter, compared to analyst estimates of $16.19 billion.
-NVIDIA had a return on equity of 72.28% and a net margin of 42.10%.
-The business’s revenue was up 205.5% on a year-over-year basis.
-During the same quarter last year, the company posted $0.34 earnings per share.
-Equities research analysts predict that NVIDIA will post 11.09 EPS for the current year.
+NVIDIA (NASDAQ:NVDA – Get Free Report) last issued its quarterly earnings results on Tuesday, November 21st.
+The computer hardware maker reported $4.02 earnings per share for the quarter, beating the consensus estimate of $3.03 by $0.99.
+NVIDIA had a net margin of 42.10% and a return on equity of 72.28%.
+The business had revenue of $18.12 billion for the quarter, compared to the consensus estimate of $16.19 billion.
+During the same quarter in the previous year, the firm earned $0.34 earnings per share.
+The company’s revenue for the quarter was up 205.5% on a year-over-year basis.
+On average, equities analysts forecast that NVIDIA will post 11.1 earnings per share for the current year.

 Insider Activity

-In other NVIDIA news, Director John Dabiri sold 218 shares of the company’s stock in a transaction dated Friday, November 24th.
-The stock was sold at an average price of $484.99, for a total transaction of $105,727.82.
-Following the completion of the sale, the director now directly owns 2,183 shares in the company, valued at $1,058,733.17.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other NVIDIA news, Director John Dabiri sold 218 shares of the business’s stock in a transaction that occurred on Friday, November 24th.
-The shares were sold at an average price of $484.99, for a total transaction of $105,727.82.
-Following the completion of the sale, the director now directly owns 2,183 shares in the company, valued at $1,058,733.17.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Director Dawn E. Hudson sold 1,000 shares of the firm’s stock in a transaction on Friday, December 15th.
-The shares were sold at an average price of $492.52, for a total transaction of $492,520.00.
-Following the completion of the transaction, the director now directly owns 70,500 shares in the company, valued at approximately $34,722,660.
+In other news, Director John Dabiri sold 218 shares of the firm’s stock in a transaction on Friday, November 24th.
+The stock was sold at an average price of $484.99, for a total value of $105,727.82.
+Following the completion of the transaction, the director now owns 2,183 shares in the company, valued at $1,058,733.17.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+In other NVIDIA news, Director Mark A. Stevens sold 10,000 shares of the stock in a transaction on Monday, November 27th.
+The stock was sold at an average price of $483.18, for a total transaction of $4,831,800.00.
+Following the transaction, the director now owns 989,831 shares of the company’s stock, valued at approximately $478,266,542.58.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director John Dabiri sold 218 shares of the stock in a transaction on Friday, November 24th.
+The stock was sold at an average price of $484.99, for a total value of $105,727.82.
+Following the transaction, the director now directly owns 2,183 shares in the company, valued at approximately $1,058,733.17.
 The disclosure for this sale can be found here.
-Insiders sold 155,216 shares of company stock valued at $79,810,950 in the last ninety days.
-Company insiders own 3.99% of the company’s stock.
+Insiders sold 155,216 shares of company stock worth $79,810,950 in the last 90 days.
+3.99% of the stock is currently owned by corporate insiders.

 NVIDIA Corporation provides graphics, and compute and networking solutions in the United States, Taiwan, China, and internationally.
 The company's Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building 3D designs and virtual worlds.